apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 Note that even though we have the root logger set to the most verbose level(trace), the only messages that we saw were the ones with "specific" in them.

+\example auto-configured.cpp
+This is an example of logging in static initialization code and using the current module name to select the Log4cxx configuration file.